stolostron/rhacm-docs/governance/policy_example.md

 ```

-See, [Creating a Red Hat Advanced Cluster Management for Kubernetes security policy](../create_policy.md) to create a policy.
+See [Creating a Red Hat Advanced Cluster Management for Kubernetes security policy](../create_policy.md) to create a policy.
 You can also create custom policy controllers to validate the compliance of your policies.
-See, [Red Hat Advanced Cluster Management for Kubernetes policy controllers](../governance/policy_controllers.md).
+See [Red Hat Advanced Cluster Management for Kubernetes policy controllers](../governance/policy_controllers.md).

 See [Red Hat Advanced Cluster Management for Kubernetes Governance and risk](compliance_intro.md) for more policy topics.